Police: Suspect Arrested In Stabbing Death Of Beloved Long Island Deacon Was Using Alias In Tennessee

 ROOSEVELT, N.Y.
-(CBSNewYork) – After several months on the run, the man accused of stabbing a beloved deacon on Long Island was behind bars Saturday morning after what authorities described as a “relentless” search.
+(CBSNewYork) – After several months on the run, the man accused of stabbing a beloved deacon on Long Island was behind bars Saturday morning following what authorities described as a “relentless” search.

 Police and U.S. Marshals say they caught up to the suspect, 47-year-old Andre Patton, in Memphis, Tennessee earlier this week.